STATEMENT OF EQUAL OPPORTUNITIES and DIVERSITY

 At our current conditions, we are unable to provide you with Halal food, but we are able to provide vegetarian food (we are aware this is only a poor replacement).
 If you need Halal food, please let us know in advance and we will try to find solutions.

-In order to increase diversity and opportunity, the Summer School offers four types of scholarships:
+In order to increase diversity and opportunity, the Summer School offers five types of scholarships:

 - SUB-SAHARAN AFRICA Summer School Scholarship

 - SPECIAL FEES FOR TRANSITION ECONOMIES